Syize/noterools/README_EN.md

 - Customize the font color of Zotero citations.
 - Italicize journal names and publishers in the Zotero bibliography that aren't correctly formatted as italics.
 - Adjust the font color and weight for cross-references within the main text.
+- Replace the hyphen (-, Unicode 002D) used for page ranges in the bibliography with an en dash (–, Unicode 2013).
+- (Experimental Feature) Modify the capitalization style of English reference titles.
+Supports three styles: ALL CAPS, Title Case (Capitalize Each Word), and Sentence case (Capitalize first word only).

 ## Screenshots